TahmidA139/Project-Programming-2-Group-6/README.md

 # ORCA (ORF Recognition and Comparative Annotator)

 ## Objective
 ORCA is a command-line bioinformatics pipeline that automates ORF detection and analysis in DNA sequences.
-It helps researchers identify potential protein-coding regions, compare ORF structure across two species or transcripts, and generates detailed statistics for further study. all from a single NCBI accession number (or two, for comparative mode)!
+It helps researchers identify potential protein-coding regions, compare ORF structure across two transcripts and between species, and generates detailed statistics for further study.
+All from a single NCBI accession number (or two)!

 ## Features
 - Downloads DNA sequences in FASTA format directly from NCBI using an accession number
 - Validates and cleans sequences before analysis
 - Scans all six reading frames (+1, +2, +3, −1, −2, −3) using NumPy vectorization
 - Detects canonical (ATG) and non-canonical (GTG, TTG) start codons
-- Separates complete vs incomplete ORFs and flags nested ORFs
+- Separates complete vs incomplete ORFs and identifies nested ORFs
 - Computes per-ORF statistics: GC content, codon usage, and protein length
-- **Comparative mode** (`--accession2`): side-by-side ORF structure comparison, codon usage differences, and shared start-site analysis between two sequences
+- **Comparative mode** (`--accession2`): side-by-side ORF structure comparison, codon usage differences, and other analysis between two sequences
-- Writes all results to the `output/` folder as CSV and plain-text reports
+- Writes all results to the `output/` folder as .CSV and plain-text reports

 ## Project Structure